pombase/website/src/docs/documentation/phenotype-data-bulk-upload-format.md

 **Details for allele types and descriptions:**

 General note: Nucleotide and amino acid positions should reflect the current sequence data in ${database_name}.
+%%if db=PomBase
 Please refer to the [Gene Coordinate Changes](status/gene-coordinate-changes-protein-coding) page to ensure that your residue position entries are up to date.
+%%end db=PomBase

 For protein-coding genes, number nucleotide residues from 1 starting with the A of the initiator ATG.